Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • Null and edge values.
 Empty Trigger.new, fields set to null, null parent IDs.

 • Recursion.
-Insert + update in the same transaction.
+Insert plus update in the same transaction.

 • Cross-object failures.
-Mock or stub if the related object's data isn't available in your test setup.
+Mock or stub if the related object's data is not available in your test setup.

 • Order of operations.
 If trigger A depends on data created by trigger B, ensure both fire correctly in your test.

 The most important rule: tests that pass against the wrong logic are worse than no tests.
-If your test only inserts one record, you'll never catch a bulk bug, and your CI will give you false confidence.
+If your test only inserts one record, you will never catch a bulk bug, and your CI will give you false confidence.

 @isTest